Warming up a Viscous Fluid#

 The boundary conditions are set for:

-• the fluid dynamic in subsection boundary conditions, with noslip at the left wall (bc 0) and a velocity of 2 in the y-direction at the right wall (bc 1),
+• the fluid dynamic in subsection boundary conditions, with noslip at the left wall (bc 0) and a velocity of 2 in the y-direction at the right wall (bc 1).
+The other walls (bc 2 and bc 3) are set as outlet with a beta = 0 to represent an open boundary condition.

-• the heat transfer in subsection boundary conditions heat transfer, with a convection imposed at the left wall (bc 0) with a heat transfer coefficient h = 0 to represent an insulation condition, and an imposed temperature of 80 at the right wall.
+• the heat transfer in subsection boundary conditions heat transfer, with an imposed temperature of 80 at the right wall.
+All the other walls are set as noflux.

 subsection boundary conditions